nicotsou/nicotsou.com/content/blog/tltr-typescript-classes/index.md

 ![tltr-typescript-classes-Final.drawio.png](images/tltr-typescript-classes-Final.drawio.png)

 TypeScript adds better support for private methods.
 It’s important to remember that the following keywords are only available during compilation, and they aren’t available at runtime.
 Nothing protects you from accessing their values.
 If you really need that protection, ECMAScript 2015 has support for private properties or methods.
-But I would say it’s syntax [is quite weird](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#field_declarations).
+But I would say its syntax [is quite weird](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#field_declarations).
 So use it only in rare cases, when it’s really important to protect your objects.

 By default, all class members are public.
 You can omit the `public` keyword.
 Here’s what we’ve meant in the previous example, when we were declaring the class `Playable`: